-The American Heart Association suggests men limit alcohol consumption to one to two drinks – or less – daily and women drink no more than one drink per day.
-The AHA classifies 4 ounces of wine as one alcoholic drink.
+The American Heart Association (AHA) suggests men limit alcohol consumption to one to two drinks daily, and women drink no more than one drink per day.
+The AHA classifies four ounces of wine as one alcoholic drink.

 Wine vs. Other Drinks

 The calorie content of alcoholic beverages varies by the type of alcohol and ingredients you mix with it.